 What can I do to help prevent FASD?

 Research shows that a brief, non-judgmental conversation about the effects of alcohol use and pregnancy can be very effective in motivating a woman’s decision about alcohol use and pregnancy.

 The Prevention Conversation was developed to increase awareness and prevention in our adult population of childbearing age, 18-45 years.
-This training is focused on how to have these brief, non-judgmental conversations.
+This training for professionals is focused on how to have these brief, non-judgmental conversations.

-The Adolescent Project will increase education and awareness through train-the-trainer and conversations to both individuals/professionals that work with the adolescent population or directly to the adolescents, specifically those 12-18 years old.
+The Adolescent Project will increase education and awareness through train-the-trainer programs for individuals/professionals who work with adolescent populations and through conversations with adolescents, specifically those 12-18 years old.

 - Binge drinking

 - Alcohol and sex

 - What is consent?

 How can I learn more about how to have open, engaging, non-judgmental conversations about alcohol use and pregnancy?